nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 ## Install NGINX Service Mesh

 {{< note >}}
-If you want to view metrics for NGINX Plus Ingress Controller, ensure that you have deployed Prometheus and Grafana and then configure NGINX Service Mesh to integrate with them when installing.
+If you want to view metrics for NGINX Ingress Controller, ensure that you have deployed Prometheus and Grafana and then configure NGINX Service Mesh to integrate with them when installing.
 Refer to the [Monitoring and Tracing]( {{< ref "/guides/monitoring-and-tracing.md" >}} ) guide for instructions.
 {{< /note >}}

 1. Follow the installation [instructions]( {{< ref "/get-started/install.md" >}} ) to install NGINX Service Mesh on your Kubernetes cluster.